-Kate is a Responsible Person under the Trustee’s RSE licence and a Responsible Manager under the AFS licence.
+Kate is a Responsible Person under LGIAsuper’s Registrable Superannuation Entity Licence and a Responsible Manager under LGIAsuper’s Australian Financial Services Licence.

-Garnett’s financial services career spans more than 20 years across a range of areas including Chartered Accounting and Financial Advice.
+Garnett’s financial services career spans more than 20 years across a range of areas including Chartered Accounting, Management Accounting, Taxation, and Financial Advice.

-Garnett holds a Bachelor of Business (Accounting), a Graduate Diploma in Accounting, a Diploma in Financial Advising, is a member of CA Australia New Zealand, the Financial Planning Association, and the Fund Executive Association Limited.
+Garnett holds a Bachelor of Business (Accounting), a Graduate Diploma in Accounting, a Graduate Certificate in Organisational Leadership, is a member of CA Australia New Zealand, and the Fund Executive Association Limited.